siwa-p/github-portfolio/index.md

 *Key Skills: Webscraping, chromadb, NLP, HuggingFace*

 <div style="text-align: justify">
-I developed a question-answering system centered on Oscar Best Picture winners since 2000.
+This project is an effort to build a simple question-answering model using scraped texts from Wikipedia.
 This involved scraping Wikipedia articles for each film and extracting the main content, which I then processed and stored in a vector database (ChromaDB).
 I paired this unstructured text data with a curated set of questions and answers, enabling contextual queries about each movie’s details.

 To enable intelligent information retrieval, I used sentence-transformers for semantic search, allowing the system to find relevant context for each question.
 Leveraging HuggingFace’s question-answering pipeline, the model generated automated answers, which I compared against ground-truth responses to evaluate accuracy.
 This project demonstrates my skills in web scraping, natural language processing, vector search, and the practical evaluation of AI-generated outputs.
 </div>